openpolitics/manifesto/manifesto/society.md

 Local Councillors should provide at least two weekend community surgeries a month.

-Ward based Hustings should not be confined to periods of election campaigning and a minimum number should be required per calendar year.
+Ward based public debates should not be confined to hustings during periods of election campaigning and a minimum number should be required per calendar year.

+An elected ward councillor must participate and one member party member from other parties may do so if they wish.

+The debate should be chaired by a local resident.